Danielle Harris: 2000s: Continued work and return to Halloween

 Harris had a supporting role in the crime and comedy film Poor White Trash in 2000 and went on to star in the 2001 comedy Killer Bud.
 Between 2000 and 2002, Harris was a cast member of the series That's Life.
 Her character, Plum Wilkinson, featured in all but eight episodes and was involved in a romantic relationship with Kevin Dillon.
 Her animated series The Wild Thornberrys had spin-off movies in the early 2000s: the television film The Origin of Donnie from 2001 was followed by the 2002 theatrical release of The Wild Thornberrys Movie, which grossed $40,108,697 in the US, and a further film, Rugrats Go Wild, dealt with the Thornberrys meeting the characters from the popular series Rugrats.
 Released in 2003, it opened at #4 at the box office and grossed $39 million in the US, about the same as the Thornberrys Movie.
 Harris also appeared in an episode of The West Wing, had a supporting role as Leila in the 2003 television film The Partners and was in the theatrically released films Debating Robert Lee and Em & Me (both 2004).
 From 2004 to 2005, she was a main cast member of the animated sitcom Father of the Pride, appearing in all 14 episodes.

 In January 2007, it was announced that Harris was cast as Annie Brackett in the remake of horror landmark Halloween.
 This marked Harris' first participation in the Halloween franchise since The Revenge of Michael Myers eighteen years prior.
 The remake, also called Halloween and directed by Rob Zombie, had Scout Taylor-Compton and Malcolm McDowell in main roles.
 Harris has revealed that Zombie wanted no one from previous Halloweens in the film, but, once she auditioned, he changed his mind.
-The film, which cost $15 million to make, opened at #1 at the box office and went on to gross $80,253,908 worldwide, becoming the highest-grossing Halloween in unadjusted U.S. dollars, which it remained for more than a decade.
+The film, which cost $15 million to make, opened at #1 at the box office and went on to gross $80,253,908 worldwide, becoming the highest-grossing Halloween in unadjusted U.S. dollars, which it remained as for more than a decade.
 Unlike in the original version, Annie Brackett survives, after Michael Myers (Tyler Mane) tries his hand at torture instead of killing her quickly.
 Annie encounters her attacker very much exposed, having undressed from the waist up, which marked Harris' first onscreen nudity.
 Harris admits that she refused the offers to cover her body while the cameras were not rolling, to better portray a vulnerable Annie against the monster.
 On facing Michael Myers once again and at the same time doing her first nude scene, she also commented: